KPimentel20/Final-Project/README.md

 * Add a musicgenre Model
 * Add how long the songs are using a 3rd party API
 * I want viewers to see a variety of music and/or artists to listen to based on their own music interests

+Takeaways:
+Prioritize your health.
+I had strep and was very close to having walking pnuemonia for almost two weeks.
+I'm finally feeling a better but its incredibly hard to learn how to implement an API or even do the project when you dont feel well physically.
+I really want to revisit this and work on it when I'm not sick.
+I also should have focused more on meeting MVP before trying to make a 3rd party API work because I got really carried away with that and lost time.
+I cant really tell if I like or dont like using these technologies, I've been too sick to really understand whether or not im enjoying the tools or not.
+I felt like I really just needed to just do this and i did not really get the luxury of knowing if i enjoyed it. i was pretty miserable these past few days due to my physical state of being.